sabitovvt/vscode-favorites-panel/README.md

 #### File in project

-Settings for opening file in project
+settings for opening file in project

 ```json
 {